v41827/UoS-ros-setup/README.md

 ![ROS](assets/vscode.png)

 **Read the following information carefully before you proceed!**
-- If you have an Apple Silicon Mac, the image is based on `arm64v8/ros:melodic-ros-base-bionic` and contains the [noVNC](https://novnc.com/info.html) setup for GUI applications such as `RViz` and `Gazebo`.
+- If you have an **Apple Silicon** Mac, the image is based on `arm64v8/ros:melodic-ros-base-bionic` and contains the [noVNC](https://novnc.com/info.html) setup for GUI applications such as `RViz` and `Gazebo`.
-- If you have a PC, the image is from the University of Surrey's container registry, so make sure you have GlobalProtect VPN installed and connected.
+- If you have a **PC**, the image is from the University of Surrey's container registry, so make sure you have GlobalProtect VPN installed and connected.
 See [here](uos_vpn_setup.pdf) for more information.
 A custom Dockerfile based on `osrf/ros:melodic-desktop-full` is a work in progress 🚧.
 - Currently everything is running on integrated graphics.
 To enable GPU acceleration, you're on your own 🤷‍♂️.

 ## Directory Layout